Michael Farthing: Other work

 After working on and publicly speaking on Leonardo da Vinci’s anatomical drawings, Farthing wrote Leonardo da Vinci: Under the Skin, with his brother, published in 2019.
 In the same year he was elected Master of the Worshipful Society of Apothecaries.

 Awards and honours

 In 1987 he was awarded the Research Medal by the British Society of Gastroenterology.

-He was secretary of the British Society of Gastroenterology from 1990 to 1994, chair of the Scientific Committee UEGF 2004-2009, and president of the British Society of Gastroenterology from 2007-2008. between 2014-2015 he was president of the United European Gastroenterology.
+He was secretary of the British Society of Gastroenterology from 1990 to 1994, chair of the Scientific Committee UEGF 2004–2009, and president of the British Society of Gastroenterology from 2007 to 2008. between 2014 and 2015 he was president of the United European Gastroenterology.

 Other awards include the International Cannes Water and Medicine Prize (2000); the Gideon de Laune Medal from the Society of Apothecaries and the Henry L Bockus Gold Medal from the World Gastroenterology Organisation.

+His son is the actor Jack Farthing.